dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The `dafny verify` command performs the [`dafny resolve`](#sec-dafny-resolve) checks and then attempts to verify each declaration in the program.

-A guide to controlling and aiding the verification process is given in [a later section](#sec-verification)
+A guide to controlling and aiding the verification process is given in [a later section](#sec-verification).

 To be considered _verified_ all the methods in all the files in a program must be verified, with consistent sets of options, and with no unproven assumptions (see [`dafny audit`](#sec-dafny-audit) for a tool to help identify such assumptions).